Lolindhir/PnP/src/assets/rules/classes/Fighter.md

 ### Level 1: Weapon Mastery
-Your training with weapons allows you to use the Mastery property of three kinds of Simple or Martial weapons of your choice.
+Your training with weapons allows you to use the Mastery property ([Weapon Overview](https://lolindhir.github.io/PnP/rules/equipment/weapons)) of three kinds of Simple or Martial weapons of your choice.
 Whenever you finish a Long Rest, you can practice weapon drills and change one of those weapon choices.
 When you reach certain Fighter levels, you gain the ability to use the Mastery properties of more kinds of weapons: 4 at 4th level, 5 at 10th level, and 6 at 16th level.